hanwendong1/VirtualGaming/content/4-Catan.md

 **Development Cards (25)**

+Development cards cannot be traded or stole.
+You may only play 1 development card during your turn.
+You can play the card at any time, even before you roll the dice.
+You may not, however, play a card that you bought during the same turn.
+Victory point cards are only revealed when the game is over, either you or an opponent reaches 10 or more victory points and declares victory.
 - Knight (14): Place robber in any tile and steal 1 card from an adjacent tile.
 - Year of Plenty (2): Take 2 cards you want from bank.
 - Road Building (2): Build 2 roads.